-You share about a moment of self-awareness, a lecture, and a poem which had an everlasting impact on your life as a pastor.
+-You share about a moment of self-awareness, a lecture, and a poem which had an abiding impact on your life as a pastor.
 Can you share those with us?

-What advice would you give to the pastor feeling the pressure to grow his or her numbers?
+-What advice would you give to pastors feeling the pressure to grow their numbers?

 “They had no idea what a pastor did, they just wanted to be in on something exciting…It satisfied their desire for being important and being effective, but the people they were doing this with—they didn’t even know their names.”